lupharos/cloudflare-origin-server/README.md

 ---

-## ✅ Step 2: Open Required Ports in Security Group
+-Step 2: Open Required Ports in Security Group

 In the **Security Group** configuration: